scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 This paper therefore introduces *PyCID*, a Python package built on *pgmpy* that implements IDs (including causal and multi-agent variants) and provides researchers and practitioners with convenient methods for analysing them.

 There are several benefits to having a Python library that implements (C)IDs.
-First, (causal) IDs are an area of active research and so the library will serve as a testbed for guiding intuitions and stresstesting new ideas.
+First, (causal) IDs are an area of active research and so the library will serve as a testbed for guiding intuitions and stress testing new ideas.
 Second, implementing examples programmatically can substantiate the claims made by ID researchers about the benefit of their work; one can assess how different quantities vary over the parameter space or empirically verify complexity results (:cite:`causalgames`).
 Third, statistical and causal IDs have already shown promise for a wide variety of applications from the design of AI systems with safe and fair incentives (:cite:`everitt2021agent`, :cite:`carey2020incentives`, :cite:`everitt2019reward`, :cite:`holtman2020towards`, :cite:`everitt2019modeling`, :cite:`langlois2021rl`, and :cite:`cohen2020asymptotically`) to applications in business and medical decision making (:cite:`gomez2004real`, :cite:`kjaerulff2008bayesian`).
 Therefore, *PyCID* acts as a tool for further exploring and probing these applications.
 Finally, the library makes it easier for new researchers to start active research on (C)IDs.